 Beta readers are fresh eyes on our WIPs, they will catch where the story stumbles, where the dialogue is stilted, where a plot hole is gaping.
 Their purpose is to spot significant flaws in your work.

 I would personally recommend at a minimum of 3 to 5 beta readers.
 The more beta readers you have the clearer issues can be located.
-As if several of your betas pull up the same problems, you can see it’s a major issue that needs to be addressed.
+If several of your betas pull up the same problems, you can see it’s a major issue that needs to be addressed.

 Obviously, you don’t want so many that you struggle to keep up with all their recommendations as you will need to get details from each of them.